mdelobelle/metadatamenu/docs/api.md

 }

 export type FieldsPayload = Array<{
-    name: string, //the name of the field
+    id: string, //the indexedPath of the field
     payload: FieldPayload
 }>
 ```